kristoferlund/ic-siwe/packages/ic_siwe/README.md

 ![Sign in with Ethereum for the Internet Computer](/media/header.png)

-`ic_siwe` is a Rust library that facilitates the integration of Ethereum wallet-based authentication with applications on the Internet Computer (IC) platform.
-The library provides all necessary tools for integrating Sign-In with Ethereum (SIWE) into IC canisters, from generating SIWE messages to creating delegate identities.
+`ic_siwe` is a Rust library that facilitates the integration of Ethereum wallet-based authentication with applications on the Internet Computer (ICP) platform.
+The library provides all necessary tools for integrating Sign-In with Ethereum (SIWE) into ICP canisters, from generating SIWE messages to creating delegate identities.

 `ic_siwe` is part of the [ic-siwe](https://github.com/kristoferlund/ic-siwe) project.
 The goal of the project is to enhance the interoperability between Ethereum and the Internet Computer platform, enabling developers to build applications that leverage the strengths of both platforms.

 ## Key Features

-- **Ethereum Wallet Sign-In**: Enables Ethereum wallet sign-in for IC applications.
-Sign in with any eth wallet to generate an IC identity and session.
+- **Ethereum Wallet Sign-In**: Enables Ethereum wallet sign-in for ICP applications.
+Sign in with any eth wallet to generate an ICP identity and session.
 - **Session Identity Uniqueness**: Ensures that session identities are specific to each application's context, preventing cross-app identity misuse.
 - **Consistent Principal Generation**: Guarantees that logging in with an Ethereum wallet consistently produces the same Principal, irrespective of the client used.
 - **Direct Ethereum Address to Principal Mapping**: Creates a one-to-one correlation between Ethereum addresses and Principals within the scope of the current application.